Trustworthy Transfer Learning: A Survey: Applications

 \subsection{Healthcare}

-Transfer learning advances the development of effective and efficient health care services~\shortcite{jayaraman2020healthcare}.
-For example, \shortciteA{FedHealth} develop a federated transfer learning framework for privacy-preserving wearable healthcare systems (e.g., Parkinson’s disease auxiliary diagnosis). \shortciteA{raghu2019transfusion} and \shortciteA{matsoukas2022makes} further understand the impact of the source domain/model on the downstream medical imaging tasks in the context of transfer learning.
-To enforce health equity across ethnic groups, \shortciteA{gao2020deep}, \shortciteA{toseef2022reducing}, and \shortciteA{lee2023reducing} propose transferring knowledge from majority groups with sufficient data to minority groups with limited data.
-In addition, transfer learning techniques have been applied to drug discovery~\shortcite{cai2020transfer}.
-Specifically, \shortciteA{yao2021functionally} propose a functional rationalized meta-learning algorithm to enable knowledge transfer across assays for virtual screening and ADMET prediction. \shortciteA{goh2018using} and \shortciteA{dalkiran2023transfer} adopt pre-training and fine-tuning strategies for molecular property prediction and drug-target interaction prediction, respectively.
+Transfer learning advances the development of effective and efficient health care services~\cite{jayaraman2020healthcare}.
+For example, \citet{FedHealth} develop a federated transfer learning framework for privacy-preserving wearable healthcare systems (e.g., Parkinson’s disease auxiliary diagnosis). \citet{raghu2019transfusion,matsoukas2022makes} further understand the impact of the source domain/model on the downstream medical imaging tasks in the context of transfer learning.
+To enforce health equity across ethnic groups, \citet{gao2020deep,toseef2022reducing,lee2023reducing} propose transferring knowledge from majority groups with sufficient data to minority groups with limited data.
+In addition, transfer learning techniques have been applied to drug discovery~\cite{cai2020transfer}.
+Specifically, \citet{yao2021functionally} propose a functional rationalized meta-learning algorithm to enable knowledge transfer across assays for virtual screening and ADMET prediction. \citet{goh2018using,dalkiran2023transfer} adopt pre-training and fine-tuning strategies for molecular property prediction and drug-target interaction prediction, respectively.